Ubaid-Javaid/iOS-Developer-Portfolio/README.md

 MAHP app is an iPad app.
 MAHP app consist of multiple calculators & reports.

 Tech Used:
-- 🔐 User Login: OAuth
+- 🔐 OAuth
+- 🎨 UIKit
-- 🏗️ Architecture: MVVM
+- 🗂️ MVVM
-- 🗄️ Local Database: SQLite using FMDB
+- 🗄️ SQLite using FMDB
-- 📄 PDF Generation: TTPDF
+- 📄 TTPDF

 > [!NOTE]
 > This is Merck internal app for sales rep only!